 The mine site is contained within five contiguous leases (MLN1121, MLN1122, MLN1123, MLN1124 & MLN1125), located on McArthur River Station Pastoral Lease.
 The bulk of the mine's infrastructure is located on Barney Hill, on the western end of MLN1122.
-The layouts of the McArthur River Mine Site Leases are shown in Figure 2.
-Figure 3 illustrates the pit location with respect to the MLN1121 lease boundary, through a 2012 aerial photograph overlay.
+The layouts of the McArthur River Mine Site Leases are shown in Figure 2 below.
+Table 1 below gives a brief description of the McArthur River Mine Mineral Leases

-Figure 2: McArthur River Mining mineral leases (Grenfell, 2012)
+Figure 2: McArthur River Mining mineral leases (MLN)